 Virtual assessment and development center exercises are mapped to behavioral competencies relevant to a specific role.
 The exercises are administered online, followed by automated reports, eliminating logistical hassles, reducing human effort and curbing the overhead costs in conducting extensive in-person assessments.

-A blended assessment center is an innovative hybrid approach that combines the best features of traditional and virtual assessment centers.
+A blended assessment center method is an innovative hybrid approach that combines the best features of traditional and virtual assessment centers.
 It elevates the design of a traditional assessment center by combining conventional offline activities with online assessment center exercises.
 Resultantly, there is room for a comprehensive blended approach that supports multiple styles of learning and learners.

 In a blended assessment center, few competencies are mapped using online tools with life-like simulations, while the rest are assessed based on physical exercises.
 The physical part of the assessment remains the same.
 However, the total score is calculated based on the performance in both physical and virtual assessments.
 Ratings are compiled to provide a holistic view of the candidates after the exercises.
 One-on-one feedback sessions by the assessors follow this process to further development goals.